progyadeep/php-site-search/README.md

 where `search-score` is an integer.
 The array is **sorted in decreasing order of search scores**.
 That means, the first result is the most relevant and the relevance decreases as the array index increases.

 # What keywords!?
-This script matches the supplied arguments with the meta keywords of the files on your website, i.e., the keywords you specify in the HTML meta tags like so:
+This script matches the supplied arguments with the meta keywords of the pages of your website, i.e., the keywords you specify in the HTML meta tags of the files like so:

     <meta name="keywords" content="k1,k2, k3,k4"/>
 It doesn't matter how many spaces there are between individual keywords; they should just be **comma-separated**.